open-eid/open-eid.github.io/iis/index.md

 ### Checking revocation status of client certificates against OCSP service

-Using OCSP service we can check revocation status of client certificates practically in real time.
-In every client authentication attempt web server sends query to OCSP service, which responds with client certificate revocation status.
+Using the OCSP service, the revocation status of client certificates can be checked practically in real time.
+In every client authentication attempt, the web server sends a query to the OCSP service, which responds with the client certificate revocation status.

-Certificates issued by `ESTEID2018` and `ESTEID2025` CA have AIA OCSP service location included in end user certificate (<http://aia.sk.ee/esteid2018> and <http://ocsp.eidpki.ee>), so we do not need to make any change here.
-But we still can configure our server to check revocation status of certificates using AIA OCSP service:
+Certificates issued by `ESTEID2018` and `ESTEID2025` CA have AIA OCSP service location included in the end user certificate (<http://aia.sk.ee/esteid2018> and <http://ocsp.eidpki.ee>), so no changes are needed here.
+The server can still be configured to check revocation status of certificates using the AIA OCSP service:

 ![Configuring AIA OCSP path on IIS server](./img/image28.png)

 > **Note:** I repeat here for clarity: certificates issued by `ESTEID2018` / `ESTEID2025` CA have AIA OCSP path described in certificate.
 CRL is not described for those certificates.

 > **Note:** Windows server by default changes from OCSP based revocation check to CRL based revocation checking after 50 OCSP queries.
-In our configuration, this doesn't really matter since we don't use CRL at all.
-For other configurations I mention here that we can change this behavior by changing registry value of registry key `HKEY_LOCAL_MACHINE/Software/Policies/Microsoft/SystemCertificates/ChainEngine/Config/CryptnetCachedOcspSwitchToCrlCount`.
+In this configuration, this doesn't really matter since CRL is not used at all.
+For other configurations, note that this behavior can be changed by changing the registry value of registry key `HKEY_LOCAL_MACHINE/Software/Policies/Microsoft/SystemCertificates/ChainEngine/Config/CryptnetCachedOcspSwitchToCrlCount`.
 For more information take a look at [OCSP magic count](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee619754(v=ws.10)#determining-preference-between-ocsp-and-crls) or *magic number*.
-We can also change the behavior with windows policy:
+This behavior can also be changed with windows policy:

 ![Changing OCSP magic count](./img/image29.png)